JorgenDIF/trackquest/README.md

 ### Tools

-* Lucidcharts : was used to create detailed diagrams outlining the game's structure, parts, and functions
+* Lucidcharts : Was used to create detailed diagrams outlining the game's structure, parts, and functions
 * VSCode: Utilized for writing and editing the Python code
-*
+* GitHub: Employed for code deployment.
+* Heroku: This project was deployed with Heroku using Code Institute's mock terminal as provided with the Python Essentials template.

 <a id="frameworks-libaries">